 The General Government operating budget requests are initiated at the department level within target guidelines set by the County Executive.
 Priorities of resource allocation of divisions within a department are managed at the department level.

-In formulating budget requests, priority will be given to maintaining the current level of services.
+In formulating budget requests, priority will be given to maintaining the current level of services to the extent possible.
 New services will be funded through the identification of new resources or the reallocation of existing resources.